Pentagon says will not break law of war, despite Trump threat

 WASHINGTON (Reuters) - U.S. Defense Secretary Mark Esper strongly suggested on Monday that the U.S. military would not violate the laws of armed conflict by striking Iranian cultural sites, a move threatened by President Donald Trump.

 Asked whether he was willing to target cultural sites, Esper told Pentagon reporters: “We will follow the laws of armed conflict.”

 Pressed on whether he would then not target such sites, because that would be a war crime, Esper said: “That’s the laws of armed conflict.”
 He did not elaborate.

 Targeting cultural sites with military action is considered a war crime under international law, including a U.N.
 Security Council resolution supported by the Trump administration in 2017 and the 1954 Hague Convention for the Protection of Cultural Property.

+Amid Iranian threats of retaliation over Soleimani’s killing, Trump tweeted over the weekend that the United States had targeted 52 Iranian sites, some “at a very high level & important to Iran & the Iranian culture” if Iran struck any American or American assets in retaliation.

+“They’re allowed to use roadside bombs and blow up our people and we’re not allowed to touch their cultural sites?
+It doesn’t work that way,” Trump said on Sunday, speaking to reporters.

-Reporting by Phil Stewart; Editing by Chris Reese
+Reporting by Phil Stewart; Editing by Chris Reese and Jonathan Oatis